BlockFinch/bridge-contracts/examples/README.md

 BridgeAppBase.sol is an abstract contract that allows setting chain_ids and addresses in other chains that can call its' methods.
 This base contract allows the implementation of different cross-chain intercommunication scenarios

 ### How to use
-1. Copy ICallProxy from contracts/interfaces and IDeBridgeGate from contracts/examples
+1. Copy ICallProxy from contracts/interfaces and IXDCBridgeGate from contracts/examples
 2. Copy contracts/libraries/Flags.sol
 3. Copy contracts/examples/BridgeAppBase/BridgeAppBase.sol
 4. Inherit BridgeAppBase.sol and create `send` and `onBridgedMessage` or similar functions you would like to use.